yunigma/ynigma.github.io/pages/0blog.md

 5. Dates and times
 6. Data transformation
 7. TBA

+By 22.05 the structure has been changed a bit and in the final version there are the following blog pages:
+.
+How my BLOG was created
+1. Data preparation
+2. Linear models
+3. R basics
+4. R playing around with a language corpus
+5. Dates and times
+6. Data transformation and wrangling 1
+7. Interaction effects and Model fitting
+8. Data transformation and wrangling 2

 #### 2. Content
 From the beginning I decided to put my code library inside the blog.
 The reasons to do this: